studygolang/gctt-godoc/Source/os/os.md

 file can be used for reading; the associated file descriptor has mode O_RDONLY.
 If there is an error, it will be of type *PathError.

-<h3 id="OpenFile">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/file_unix.go#L137">OpenFile</a>
+<h3 id="OpenFile">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/file.go#L257">OpenFile</a>
     <a href="#OpenFile">¶</a></h3>
 <pre>func OpenFile(name <a href="/builtin/#string">string</a>, flag <a href="/builtin/#int">int</a>, perm <a href="#FileMode">FileMode</a>) (*<a href="#File">File</a>, <a href="/builtin/#error">error</a>)</pre>

 OpenFile is the generalized open call; most users will use Open or Create instead.
-It opens the named file with specified flag (O_RDONLY etc.) and perm, (0666 etc.) if applicable.
+It opens the named file with specified flag (O_RDONLY etc.) and perm (before umask), if applicable.
 If successful, methods on the returned File can be used for I/O. If there is an error, it will be of type *PathError.

 <a id="exampleOpenFile"></a>
 Example: